The South Dakota Bar Exam

 Here are the annual pass rates for the South Dakota Bar Exam since 2017, divided into first-time examinees and repeaters:

 South Dakota Bar Exam results are typically released 6-8 weeks following an exam administration.
-Results were released on April 5, 2023, for the February 2023 exam.
+Results were released on April 5, 2023, and August 31, 2023, for the February and July 2023 exams, respectively.

 South Dakota Bar Exam Reciprocity